-Economic Shocks.
+Economics shocks.
 It is certainly likely that policy transitions are influenced by conditions that have nothing to do with policy diffusion as we have defined it.
-The most likely alternative explanation is that governments, especially those in close regional proximity, face similar economic conditions and, therefore, find it independently rational to respond in similar ways.
+The most likely alternative explanation is that governments, especially those in close regional proximity, face similar economic conditions, and therefore find it independently rational to respond in similar ways.
 Currency crises, for example, may be a reason to restrict capital outflows or an impetus for reform.
-Variation in world interest rates could cause regionwide capital outflows, capital and current account deterioration, and exchange rate pressure (Bartolini and Drazen 1976), with predictable pressures on policy.
-Similarly, robust growth rates or an improving balance of payments could increase policy makers' confidence in liberalization (Goodman and Pauly 1993; but see Haggard and Maxfield 1996).
+Variation in world interest rates could cause region-wide capital outflows, capital and current account deterioration, and exchange rate pressure (Bartolini and Drazen 1998), with predictable pressures on policy.
+Similarly, robust growth rates or an improving balance of payments could increase policymakers' confidence in liberalization (Goodman and Pauly 1993; but see Haggard and Maxfield, 1996).

 In order to test these hypotheses, we enlist global and country-specific economic variables with a close association with liberalization.
 We include a lagged measure of currency crises/speculative attacks collected by David Leblang (2003) and based on Eichengreen, Rose, and Wyplosz (1995), which measures abnormally strong market pressures for currency depreciation.
-We control for world interest rates (using U.S. interest rates as a proxy), for each country's current account balance as a proportion of GDP (lagged two periods to minimize problems of endogeneity), and for GDP per capita (a rough indicator of developmental level [Johnston and Tamirisa 1998]).
+We control for world interest rates (using United States interest rates as a proxy), for each country's current account balance as a proportion of GDP (lagged two periods to minimize problems of endogeneity), and for GDP per capita (a rough indicator of developmental level; Johnston and Tamirisa 1998).
 We control for the business cycle, using a measure of change in GDP growth.
 If policy liberalization and restriction are simply an uncoordinated response to financial or economic conditions, we should see strong effects for this battery of variables.
 To the extent that these conditions cluster in time and space, these controls should differentiate our diffusion mechanisms from explanations for clustering based on commonly experienced shocks.

-External Political Pressure.
+External political pressure.
 A second sort of exogenous external shock for which we control is inspired by traditional theories of international relations.
-International politics often involve power relationships in which decisions made by weak or vulnerable states are the result of hegemonic pressure.
-One possibility is that the United States-the avatar of economic liberalism in the postwar period-has used its influence to prevail upon countries to announce policies that they would not have embraced otherwise.
+International politics often involve power relationships in which decisions taken by weak or vulnerable states are the result of hegemonic pressure.
+One possibility is that the United States - the avatar of economic liberalism in the postwar period - has used its influence to prevail upon countries to announce policies they would not have embraced otherwise.
 For example, the United States has reportedly pressed Chile and Singapore recently to liberalize further their capital accounts as a condition of free trade negotiations (Economist 2003:15).
 We therefore control for the proportion of each country's trade with the United States, as well as a partnership with the United States in a preferential trade arrangement or bilateral investment treaty.
-We even experiment with a dummy variable identifying years in which a Republican administration was in charge, on the theory that the United States' influence might differ depending on the partisan orientation of the president.
-As it is also possible that creditors with an interest in liberalization work through dominant international institutions, we control for the use of IMF credits, as well as an overall measure of overseas development assistance per capita (which includes actual multilateral and bilateral aid disbursed).
+We even experiment with a dummy variable identifying years in which a Republican administration was in charge, on the theory that the United States' influence might differ depending on the partisan orientation of the President.
+As it is also possible that creditors with an interest in liberalization work through dominant international institutions, we control for the use of International Monetary Fund credits, as well as an overall measure of overseas development assistance (which includes actual multilateral and bilateral aid disbursed) as a proportion of GDP.
 As an alternative to the diffusion processes we have outlined here, governments might simply be responding to pressures by their creditors to liberalize their economies.
+This effect should be especially strong when members need to draw upon negotiated external resources.